intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/dim.rst

 Cross-subsystem topic branches
 ------------------------------
 So you want to send a pull request to another subsystem?
+First, you don't want, it's much simpler to get Acks for merging through a single tree and then maybe later on backmerge.
+But if it cannot be avoided, read on.

 Maintainers will likely get cranky if you ask them to pull a swath of unrelated drm patches, so we'll use a topic branch based upon Linus' tree with only the relevant patches.

 First select a suitable *baseline* for your topic branch.
 For topic branches shared within the gpu/drm subsystem, base it on the latest